Come and See: Plot

-A Focke-Wulf Fw 189.
+A Focke-Wulf Fw 189 Uhu.
 A reconnaissance aircraft of this model repeatedly appears in scenes flying above Flyora's head throughout Come and See.

 In 1943, Flyora and another Belarusian boy dig up a rifle from a trench to join the Soviet partisans.
 They do so in defiance of their village elder, who warns them that this would arouse the suspicions of the occupying Germans.
-The boys' activities are noticed by a Fw 189 reconnaissance aircraft.
+The boys' activities are noticed by a reconnaissance aircraft.

 The next day, partisans arrive at Flyora's house to conscript him against his mother's wishes.
-Flyora is taken to a partisan camp in the forest, where he becomes a low-rank militiaman who performs menial tasks.
-When those partisans trained to fight leave, their commander Kosach orders Flyora and several other men to remain behind at the camp.
+He is taken to a partisan camp in the forest, where he becomes a low-rank militiaman who performs menial tasks.
+When the trained partisans leave to fight, their commander, Kosach, orders Flyora and several other men to remain behind at the camp.
 Bitterly disappointed, Flyora walks into the forest weeping.
 He comes across Glasha, an emotionally unstable adolescent girl working as a partisan nurse.
 The forest is suddenly attacked by dive bombers and German paratroopers, forcing the duo to flee.
 They hide from German officers passing through the forest and sleep under a tree for the night.

-Flyora and Glasha travel to his village, only to find it deserted.
-Denying that his family is dead, Flyora believes they are hiding on a nearby island across a bog and runs off.
+Glasha travels with Flyora to his village, only to find his home deserted.
+In denial that his family is dead, Flyora believes they are hiding on a nearby island across a bog and runs off.
 Glasha follows, by chance seeing a pile of executed villagers behind his house, before yelling at Flyora to leave quickly.
 They become hysterical after wading through the bog, where Glasha screams at Flyora that his family is dead.
 Rubezh, a partisan fighter, rescues them and takes them to meet the surviving villagers.
 The village elder, severely burned by gasoline, tells Flyora of his family's deaths and repeats his warning about digging up the rifle.
-Flyora attempts suicide out of guilt by submerging his head in the bog, but Glasha and the villagers stop him.
+Horrified, Flyora attempts suicide by submerging his head in the bog, but Glasha and the villagers stop him.

 Rubezh takes Flyora and two other men to raid a warehouse for food.
-The group find the warehouse unexpectedly guarded by German troops and are forced to retreat.
-Flyora's two comrades are killed by a land mine.
-Rubezh and Flyora coerce a Nazi-collaborating farmer to hand over his cow, but a German machine gun kills Rubezh and the cow.
+The group find the warehouse unexpectedly guarded by German troops and are forced to retreat, during which two of their comrades are killed by a land mine.
+Rubezh and Flyora coerce a Nazi-collaborating farmer to hand over his cow, but a German machine gunner kills Rubezh and the cow.
 Flyora attempts to steal a horse and cart from another man to transport the cow, but he convinces Flyora to hide his gun and Red Army jacket as SS troops appear.
 He takes Flyora to his house in Perekhody village.